 Focus on Interest Rates

 At one time, interest rates of 5 percent or more were standard.
 That made it simple to accumulate solid earnings, and interest income could be relied upon for living expenses after retirement.
-However, those high rates have been gone for a long time now, and who knows when they will reach that level again in the future?
-In the interim, it is essential to adjust your portfolio to account for low-interest rates and ensure you have enough invested in holdings that will generate a better return while taking the least amount of risk.
+However, those high rates have been gone for a long time now, and who knows when they will reach that level again?
+In the interim, adjust your portfolio to account for low interest rates and ensure you have enough invested in holdings to generate a better return while taking the least risk.

 Plan for Longevity

 Most people assume their lifespans will be far shorter than statistics indicate, and they plan for their retirement accordingly.
-Unfortunately, the result of this trend is that many retirees outlive their savings.
-The best way to mitigate this risk is to assume a best-case scenario when planning for your retirement.
+Unfortunately, this trend results in many retirees outliving their savings.
+The best way to mitigate this risk is to assume a best-case scenario when planning for retirement.
 Save, invest, and spend as if you will live to be 100 years old.
-I always say, “plan for the worst and expect the best!”
+As I always say, “Plan for the worst and expect the best!”

 Prepare for Market Changes

-The economy goes through regular cycles, and no matter how carefully you invest, you are sure to be faced with a market downturn at some point during your retirement.
+The economy goes through regular cycles, and no matter how carefully you invest, you will undoubtedly face a market downturn at some point during your retirement.
 While this isn’t an issue while you are still in the accumulation phase of life while making contributions to your retirement accounts, it can add complexity during the distribution phase.
 Over time, with no withdrawals, your investments may eventually recover.
 However, this can take years.
 Practically, you cannot avoid all withdrawals during this period, so your overall income strategy must consider this downturn when calculating your annual distribution targets.

 Focus on Sequence of Returns